huangrh/rstarating/README.md

 -----
 ### Introduction
-The initial goal is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434).
+The initial goal is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434) through .
 During the reimplementation, two major issues have been found:

-- CMS's K-means clustering, which implements ONE iteratrion, failed to converge.
+- CMS's K-means clustering, which runs for ONE iteratrion, failed to converge.
 This leads to ~ 1/4 hospitals receiving an incorrect star rating.

 - CMS's Latent Variable Model (LVM), which uses a Gaussian quadrature approximation with 30 qpoints, failed to approach the integral of the objective function.
 This also leads to hundreds of hospitals receiving an incorrect star rating.

-The package replicates the CMS's original SAS-Pack of the overall Star Rating and then fixed those issues we found.
+The package provide a friendly access to the CMS's original SAS-Pack of the overall Star Rating through Rand fixed .
 Click the link at the end of this page if you have questions or any other issues.

 -----
 ### Installation